doublej-main/quant_cloud/README.md

 * Docker: The containerization platform.

-* C++ Code: You must have your real bs_greeks.hpp file.
-A mock file is provided so the project can build, but it will not produce correct calculations.

 ## Setup & Authentication

-Configure AWS CLI:
+### Configure AWS CLI:
 ```bash
 aws configure
 ```

 (Enter your AWS Access Key ID, Secret Access Key, and default region).

-Place Your Code:

-Deployment Steps
+### Deployment Steps

-Navigate to the terraform directory:
+* Navigate to the terraform directory:
 ```bash
 cd terraform
 ```

-Initialize Terraform:
+* Initialize Terraform:
 ```bash
 terraform init
 ```

-Apply Terraform (First Pass): This creates the ECR repository and S3 bucket.
+* Apply Terraform (First Pass): This creates the ECR repository and S3 bucket.

-You will be prompted for the docker_image_url.
+* You will be prompted for the docker_image_url.
 You can enter a placeholder for now (e.g., temp).
 ```bash
 terraform apply
 ```

-Note the docker_repository_url from the output.
+* Note the docker_repository_url from the output.

-Build & Push Docker Image:
+* Build & Push Docker Image:

-Navigate to the backend directory.
+* Navigate to the backend directory.

-Set environment variables for your convenience (replace values):
+* Set environment variables for your convenience (replace values):
 ```bash
 cd ../backend
 export AWS_REGION=us-east-1